How (and When) to Plan Your Honeymoon

 - Find a travel agent who specializes in your destination, activity (maybe sightseeing, hiking or diving) or mode of transportation (like a cruise specialist).

 - If the price tag on your ideal trip is out of your range, brainstorm ways to save money.
-Investigate what your frequent-flyer point balance can buy you and research honeymoon registry options like Honeyfund or Zola, which let your guests gift money toward your travels.
+Investigate what your frequent-flyer point balance can buy you, or create a honeymoon registry with The Knot Cash Funds, allowing your guests to gift money toward your travels.

 - Research hotels, check room availability and reserve a room.